MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-wizard-create-supplemental-policy.md

 Beginning in Windows 10 version 1903, App Control for Business supports the creation of multiple active policies on a device.
 One or more supplemental policies allow customers to expand a [App Control base policy](appcontrol-wizard-create-base-policy.md) to increase the circle of trust of the policy.
 A supplemental policy can expand only one base policy, but multiple supplementals can expand the same base policy.
 When supplemental policies are used, applications allowed by the base or any of its supplemental policies are allowed to run.

-Prerequisite information about application control can be accessed through the [App Control design guide](appcontrol-design-guide.md).
-This page outlines the steps to create a supplemental application control policy, configure the policy options, and the signer and file rules.
+Prerequisite information about App Control can be accessed through the [App Control design guide](appcontrol-design-guide.md).
+This page outlines the steps to create a supplemental App Control policy, configure the policy options, and the signer and file rules.

 ## Expanding a Base Policy